hannutt/DBoard/README.md

 DISCUSSION BOARD

 Simulates an online discussion board.
 You can post a new thread, reply to an existing message,delete the messages and like messages.
+Each message sent has a Mongo table in the collection where the responses are stored.
+This way, the topic and its answers can be clearly seen.
 The conversation text can be translated into different languages. this is done using the Google Translate API.
 Messages are stored to the MongoDB NoSQL database.

 All posts are wrapped in the Bootstrap 5 accordion/collapse element, so you can close or open posts.